jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-forgiveness-quotes.md

 ![ed latimore forgiveness quotes &quot;only forgive. never forget&quot;](/assets/images/posts/onlyforgiveneverforget.png){: width="2160" height="2160"}

-> I don't believe in "forgive and forget".
+> I don’t believe in “forgive and forget”.
 Only forgive.
 You still gotta protect ya neck

 ---

 ![ed latimore forgiveness quotes &quot;I forgive because I'm selfish&quot;](/assets/images/posts/forgivebecauesimselfish.png){: width="2160" height="2160"}

-> I forgive because I'm selfish.
+> I forgive because I’m selfish.
 >
-> I don't do it for it the other person.
+> I don’t do it for it the other person.
 >
 > I do it so that I no longer have to think about or feel anything towards my past.